 Don’t beat yourself up too much when you fall off.
 Be patient with yourself and always remember your why.

 Although getting rid of bad habits is difficult, you’ll never regret it once it’s done.
-Make sure you really want to do something about it or you won’t be motivated to change.
+Make sure you are determined to do something about it or you won’t be motivated to change.

 Our mind needs re-wiring when we have been doing something for so long.
 Replacing an old habit with a new one will feel uncomfortable at first.

-This was a guest post by Rashidah of Sheedah Blogs.
+This was a guest post by Rashidah, the founder of Infinite Zeal, a personal development platform that helps you build wealth, become your best self and live a fulfilling life.
 A massive thank you to Rashidah for this incredible blog post!
-Make sure to follow her journey along on her blog, Twitter, and Pinterest.
+Make sure to check out her site and Instagram!

 Thanks for these tips.
 These are very helpful.
 Definitely the most powerful one for me is knowing your why.
 You have to determine exactly why you want to change a bad habit, and always remind yourself of that!